miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

 .. note::

     Note that the information about the exact input values of a node can also be obtained from the ``report.rst`` file, stored in the nodes subfolder under the working directory.
-More about this `here <http://miykael.github.com/nipype-beginner-s-guide/firstSteps.html#working-directory>`_.
+More about this later under `Working Directory <http://miykael.github.com/nipype-beginner-s-guide/firstSteps.html#working-directory>`_.

 Interface Issues